zanlib0/zanlib.dev/src/content/articles/en/gumption-traps.md

 This one is tricky, because it often goes hand in hand with ego.
 How often are we bored when working on code?
 Sometimes a module that is not reusable or an unintended convention of copy-pasting code can lead to a task that in theory should take twenty minutes but actually in a messy codebase will be more like twenty hours.

-Robert C. Martin in *The Clean Coder* pointed to a similar concept and he called it "focus-mana".
-Focus-mana is a substance that affects alertness and attention.
+Robert C. Martin in *The Clean Coder* pointed to a similar concept and he called it "focus-mana".[+focusmana] Focus-mana is a substance that affects alertness and attention.
 Coding consumes it, so do worries and distractions.
 Oftentimes situations which are not related to our work at all can reduce our focus-mana.

+[+focusmana]: Martin, R. C. _The Clean Coder: A Code of Conduct for Professional Programmers_.
+Pearson 2011; p.
+127

 Take a few minutes to recharge.
 Look out the window.
 Go for a fifteen-minute walk.
 Go to the kitchen and make a cup of tea and talk to your colleagues.
 Sleep properly after work.